w3c/ColorWeb-CG/hdr_html_canvas_element.md

 #### rec2100-pq

-The component signals are mapped to red, green and blue tristimulus values according to the PQ system system specified in Rec.
+The component signals are mapped to red, green and blue tristimulus values according to the Perceptual Quantizer (PQ) system system specified in Rec.
 ITU-R BT.2100.

 ### Conversion between color spaces